Hamas says Gaza conflict, U.N. recognition go together

 Meshaal voiced gratitude to Iran and Syria for hosting him for many years when the group was shunned as a "terrorist" organization by the U.S. and Israel, but said it could not compromise its principles.

-"We don't interfere in other people's affairs, but we cannot support any regime or leader who is locked in a bloody battle with his own people," said Meshaal who lived in exile in Damascus until he left earlier this year.
+"We don't interfere in other people's affairs, but we cannot support any regime or leader who is locked in a bloody battle with his own people," he said.

-"When the Syrian crisis began we advised Syrian officials to resort to a wise policy to resolve the issue and address the aspirations of their people because they were legitimate.
-They insisted on their military option...
-At a certain moment we felt that they wanted us to have a position to support the official policy so we rejected that and we left Damascus in January."

-Meshaal said Assad would not be able to win the battle against his own people and that it was only a matter of time before change came through.

 Born in Silwad near the West Bank city of Ramallah, Meshaal has steered Hamas through the upheaval unleashed by the Arab Spring uprisings, deploying what associates describe as deft diplomatic skills to navigate the turbulence.

-The Hamas leader in exile said he would pay a historic visit to the Gaza strip next week, after years abroad, to mark the Islamist's movement 25th anniversary.
+The Hamas leader in exile said he would pay a historic visit to the Gaza strip next week, after years in exile, to mark the Islamist's movement 25th anniversary.
 "I will be returning to my country.
 This is my dream."

 Asked if he was worried Israel might try to assassinate him, he said: "God is my main guarantor and protector.
-I only rely on God, nobody dies before his time is up.
-And the one with a cause doesn't fear death."
+Only rely on God, nobody dies before his time is up."

 (Editing by Philippa Fletcher)